vasswann/HMCTS-task-manager/README.md

 # HMCTS Task Manager

-A full-stack task management system built as an Nx monorepo.
-It includes an Express API, a React frontend, PostgreSQL storage with Knex.js, and optional E2E test suites.
-The codebase follows clear, modular patterns aimed at developers who regularly work on production web applications.
+A full-stack task management system built as an **Nx monorepo**.
+It includes an Express API, a React frontend, PostgreSQL storage with Knex.js, and full E2E testing using CypressA and Jest.
+The project demonstrates how to structure, test, and run modern production-style applications inside a shared workspace.

 ## Description